Peakboard/peakboard.github.io/content/_data_sources/en-siemens-s7.md

 redirect_from:
   - /data_sources/21-en-siemens-s7.html
 ---

-In general, there are several ways to process machine data in Peakboard, e.g. via a cloud-based IoT hub (like from Azure or Google) or a MQTT server.
-The Siemens S7 data source enables the Peakboard-Box to be connected directly to an S7 controller.
-If the control network is separated from the "normal" business network in the respective environment, the box can receive a second LAN connection via USB, which is connected to the business network (e.g. for SAP access) on one side and to the S7 control network on the other.
+Peakboard offers you several ways to process machine data, e.g. via a cloud-based IoT hub (such as from Azure or Google) or an MQTT server.
+The Siemens S7 data source allows you to connect the Peakboard Box directly to an S7 controller.
+In case the control network is separated from the "normal" business network in your respective environment, the box can get a second LAN port via USB, which is connected to the business network on one side (e.g. for SAP access) and to the S7 control network on the other side.

 ## Prerequisites